Tutorial: BigDataBench 5.0

---- a Scalable Big Data and AI (Artificial Intelligence) Benchmark suite for IoT, Edge, Datacenter and HPC, BenchCouncil
+Benchmark suite for IoT, Edge, Datacenter and HPC,

-This tutorial is aimed at presenting BigDataBench 5.0---a scalable big data and data-driven artificial intelligence (in short, AI) benchmark suite.
-We are glad to introduce the following interesting topics:
+This tutorial is aimed at presenting BigDataBench 5.0--a scalable big data and data-driven artificial inteligence (inshort, Al) benchmark suite, We are glad to introduce the following interesting topics:

 Location and Date

-We will give a tutorial on BigDataBench at HPCA 2019 in Washington D.C., USA.
+We will give a tutorial on BigDataBench at ASPLOS 2018 in Williamsburg, VA, USA.

 Organizers and Presenters

-Organizer: Dr. Jianfeng Zhan ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences
+Organizer: Jianfeng Zhan ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences

-Presenter: Dr. Jianfeng Zhan ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences
+Presenter: Jianfeng Zhan ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences

-Presenter: Dr. Chen Zheng ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences
+Presenter: Chen Zheng ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences

-Presenter: Dr. Wanling Gao ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences
+Presenter: Wanling Gao ICT, Chinese Academy of Sciences, and University of Chinese Academy of Sciences

 Abstract

-As a multi-discipline, i.e., system, architecture, data management and machine learning, research and engineering effort from both industry and academia, BigDataBench (IISWC' 13, HPCA' 14, PACT' 16, TPDS' 17, PACT' 18, IISWC' 18) is a scalable big data and AI benchmark suite.
-It is roughly estimated that there are 600+ published paper citing or using BigDataBench since 2014.
+As a multi-discipline, i.e., system, architecture, data management and machine learning, research and engineering effort from both industry and academia, BigDataBench (IISWC’13, HPCA’14, PACT’16, TPDS’17) is an open-source big data and AI benchmark suite.
+It is roughly estimated that there are 400+ published paper citing or using BigDataBench since 2014.

 Schedule